mikestead/swagger-routes/README.md

 #### Handler Factory

-The factory is a better option if all handlers are quite similar e.g. delegate their request processing onto service classes.
+The factory function is a better option to a file if handlers are quite similar e.g. delegate their request processing onto service classes.

 ##### Create Handler Function

 You can define a `createHandler` function when registering your routes.
 It takes a Swagger operation and returns the request handler responsible for dealing with it.

 If a handler function is returned then it will take precedence over a handler file for the same operation.